-The physical isolation/separation of Tax Division personnel creates inefficiencies in work processing.
-All support staff are isolated
+The physical isolation/separation of Division personnel creates inefficiencies in work processing.
+All support staff are isolated from attorneys located in two different locations.

 Physical isolation impedes communications and coordination of work and inter-personal relations.

 Separation of the staff into isolated "silos" can create morale problems or impediments to a "teamwork" attitude.